pseudodennis/connect4ever/meta/project updates/04-12 project update.md

 ### responsibilities for the coming week for each person and likelihood of completion
   - Dennis:
   - Ian:
-  - Harriet: Help with the NN.
+  - Harriet: Clean up the class and split it into seperate classes.
 99%
   - Joey: